Warren Louis Boudreaux

 Boudreaux previously served as bishop of the Diocese of Beaumont in Texas from 1971 to 1977 and as auxiliary bishop of the Diocese of Lafayette in Louisiana from 1962 to 1971.

 Biography

 Early life

-Warren Boudreaux was born on January 25, 1918, in Berwick, Louisiana, to Alphonse Louis and Loretta Marie (née Senac) Boudreaux, of French far ancestry.
+Warren Boudreaux was born on January 25, 1918, in Berwick, Louisiana, to Alphonse Louis and Loretta Marie (née Senac) Boudreaux, both of Acadian ancestry.
 After graduating from Berwick Junior High School, he entered St. Joseph's Seminary in Saint Benedict, Louisiana.
 Boudreaux then attended Notre Dame Seminary in New Orleans.
 He was later sent to Paris to study at the Seminary of Saint-Sulpice.

 Priesthood

 Returning to Louisiana, he was ordained to the priesthood for the Diocese of Lafayette in Louisiana by Bishop Jules Benjamin Jeanmard on May 30, 1942, in Lafayette, Louisiana.
 After his ordination, Boudreaux was assigned as a curate at St. Michael's Parish in Crowley, Louisiana.
 In 1943, the diocese sent him to Washington D.C. to attend the Catholic University of America in Washington, D.C., earning a Doctor of Canon Law degree in 1946.

 Returning to Louisiana in 1946, Boudreaux was appointed vice-chancellor of the diocese and secretary to Bishop Jeanmard.
 In 1950, the Vatican elevated Boudreaux to the rank of a papal chamberlain.
 In addition to these duties, he served as defender of the bond from 1947 to 1950 and officialis on the diocesan court from 1950 to 1954.
 Boudreaux was appointed pastor of St. Peter's Parish in New Iberia, Louisiana, a post he would hold until 1971.
 He was named vicar general of the diocese in 1956 and was raised by the Vatican to the rank of domestic prelate in 1958.